New Jersey Route 35: Monmouth County

-Past the Shark River bridge, Route 35 continues as a four-lane divided highway that features an interchange with County Route 40A (Memorial Drive), crossing into Neptune City.
+Past the Shark River bridge, Route 35 continues as a four-lane divided highway that features an interchange with Memorial Drive (CR 40A), crossing into Neptune City.
 The route continues northwest away from the railroad tracks through residential and commercial areas of Neptune City as a four-lane, undivided highway before heading north as a two-lane, undivided road.
-Route 35 crosses back into Neptune Township, where it crosses Route 33.
-It continues through suburban development and comes to the Asbury Park Circle where the route intersects County Route 16 (Asbury Avenue), crosses into Ocean Township, and intersects the eastern terminus of Route 66.
-The route becomes a four-lane divided highway and passes by the Seaview Square Shopping Center as it continues north through commercial areas, intersecting many roads with jughandles and passing near Weltz County Park.
+Route 35 crosses back into Neptune, where it crosses the intersection of Corlies Avenue (Route 33).
+It continues through suburban development and comes to the Asbury Park Circle where the route intersects with Asbury Avenue (CR 16), crosses into Ocean Township, and intersects with the eastern terminus of Route 66.
+The route becomes a four-lane divided highway and passes by the Seaview Square Mall as it continues north through commercial areas, intersecting many roads with jughandles and passing near Weltz County Park.
 Route 35 passes through the intersection of Talmadge Avenue.

-Route 35 then enters Eatontown, where it passes by the Monmouth Mall and intersects Route 36 at the former Eatontown Circle, now an at-grade intersection with ramps.
-After that intersection, the route becomes an undivided highway, turning into Main Street.
-Consequently, Route 35 passes through a few more roads and commercial areas before finally crossing County Route 547 (Wyckoff Road), where it becomes Broad Street.
-Past this intersection, Route 35 intersects the northern terminus of Route 71.
-The route has a junction with County Route 537 (Tinton Avenue/Avenue of Memories) adjacent to the former entrance to Fort Monmouth.
-Route 35 crosses into Shrewsbury and continues north through residential and commercial areas, passing by The Grove at Shrewsbury.
-It intersects County Route 520 (Newman Springs Road), running concurrent with that route and immediately crossing the North Jersey Coast Line into Red Bank.
-Upon entering Red Bank, County Route 520, along with County Route 11, head north on Broad Street and Route 35 heads northwest on two-lane Maple Avenue, which turns north and passes by numerous homes.
-Route 35 splits from Maple Avenue and rejoins on four-lane Riverside Avenue, where it heads northwest and then crosses the Navesink River into Middletown Township.
+Route 35 then enters Eatontown, where it passes by the Monmouth Mall and intersects with Route 36 at the former Eatontown Circle, now an at-grade intersection with ramps.
+After that intersection, the route becomes an undivided highway.
+Consequently, Route 35 passes through a few more roads and commercial areas before finally crossing the intersection of Wyckoff Road (CR 547).
+Past this intersection, Route 35 intersects with Broad Street (Route 71), where it becomes Main Street.
+The route has an intersection of Tinton Avenue (CR 537) next to the former entrance to Fort Monmouth.
+Route 35 crosses into Shrewsbury, where it becomes Broad Street and continues north through residential and commercial areas, passing by The Grove at Shrewsbury.
+It intersects with (CR 520), running concurrently with that route and immediately crossing the North Jersey Coast Line into Red Bank.
+Upon entering Red Bank, CR 520, along with CR 11, head north on Broad Street and Route 35 heads northwest on two-lane Maple Avenue, which turns north and passes by numerous homes.
+Route 35 splits from Maple Avenue, briefly head west on West Front Street, and rejoins on four-lane Riverside Avenue, where it heads northwest while the southbound direction follows Pearl Street and Water Street.
+Route 35 crosses the Navesink River into Middletown Township.